The Loyal Pin: Production

 On 18 August 2023, IdolFactory released character images of Armstrong and Chankimha and announced the project as the first Thai GL period drama.
 Fitting began of all actors on 23 October 2023, and filming started on 20 November 2023.
 On 28 February 2024, a Memorandum of Understanding (MOU) was signed by the Ministry of Commerce with IdolFactory with the aim to promote Thai goods and services to the international markets through their productions, including The Loyal Pin.
+After 55Q of shooting, the series finish its filming on 11 June of 2024.
+Till this day The Loyal Pin is reported to have the biggest budget to any GL production till date.

-The Loyal Pin premiere gala was held for fans to watch the first episode with the cast on 28 July 2024 before the first episode aired on Workpoint TV on 4 August 2024.
+The The Loyal Pin worship ceremony, held at the Workpoint TV headquarters on 30 June 2024, was a huge event attended by a large number of fans and with a strong media presence.
+Reporters covered the event from all angles.
+The first official teasers were released on 30 June and 8 July, respectively, and the official trailer was released on 21 July.
+The The Loyal Pin premiere gala, where fans could watch the first episode with the cast, took place on 28 July 2024.
+The episode then aired on Workpoint TV on 4 August 2024 follow by the uncut version on Idol Factory YouTube Channel.